blrcoderbro/CutePe_WHMCS_Module/README.md

 ## Installation

-1. Upload files to your WHMCS installation's `modules/gateways` directory.
+1. Upload and extract the zip file to your WHMCS installation's `modules` directory.

 2. Enable CutePe module in WHMCS admin panel.